Large-scale Modeling of the Observed Power Spectrum Multipoles: Integral Constraint

 We emphasize that the global IC arises from a fundamental observational limitation: we observe only a single realization of the Universe with a finite volume.
 Since determining the ensemble-averaged mean galaxy number density would require knowledge of the field beyond the survey boundaries, it remains fundamentally inaccessible—making the impact of the global IC intrinsically unavoidable.

 For this global case, the IC kernel defined in Eq.~\eqref{eq:G-kernel-definition} is $G(\bx,\br)=\frac{1}{I_{10}}W(\bx)W(\br)$, and the bivariate transform of the weighted IC kernel is

 the outer product between the single SFB transforms of the weighted and unweighted window functions.
 The above mixing matrix in the dSFB basis is straightforward to construct, since $W_{\rho}$ can be efficiently evaluated.
-One can then obtain the mixing matrix $\mathcal{A}$ (\cref{eq:A-mixing}) for the pseudo SFB PS under the global IC.
+One can then obtain the mixing matrix $\mathcal{A}$ (\cref{eq:A-mixing}) for the pseudo SFB power spectrum under the global IC.

 For a full-sky uniform spherical shell without any angular masking, radial selection, or weights, the window function in the dSFB basis simplifies to

 where

 Under the velocity boundary condition, the coefficient $d_{n0}$ reduces to a Kronecker delta, as shown in Eq.~\eqref{eq:d0n-identity}.
 Therefore,